 When I entered high school, I had ended my private piano lessons, to focus more on my percussion studies with the marching band and percussion ensembles at the school.
 My band director and percussion instructors opened up new doors that I never knew existed.
 They brought to the table all of their experiences when they marched in their time in high school.
 They gave me ideas and views on how performance should be that I would not have experienced under the tutelage of my former piano teachers.

 With all the musical programs and ensembles I have been a part of, I have had a wide variety of teaching.
 All of these teachers I believe shape who I am as a musician.
 Their teachings and shared experiences, along with my own personal experiences, mesh together to ultimately form who I am as a musician.
 I believe that I now, with all of these experiences, have a duty to share, and to continue a lineage of tradition, passion, and excellence.

 Front Ensemble Instructor, Arranger for Muchachos Drum and Bugle CorpsDecember 2012 to Present (over 6 years)

 I provide personalized instruction to the front ensemble section of the Drum Corps, which contains keyboard percussion instruments, as well as various auxiliary percussion.
 This instruction includes technique breakdown, musicianship, ensemble timing and logistics.

-Percussion Coordinator, Instructor, Arranger for Reading Memorial High SchoolJanuary 2010 to Present (about 9 years)
+Percussion Coordinator, Instructor, Arranger for Reading Memorial High SchoolJanuary 2010 to Present (over 9 years)

 I provide personalized instruction to the various percussion ensembles at the school, including technique breakdown, musicality, and performance attributes.
 I also arrange for both the winter percussion ensemble and the marching band, and have led the percussion staff for the past two years.